)

 If you’re planning to travel during a pregnancy, this additional information may help as you research your travel insurance options.

-Do you need to disclose your pregnancy to your travel insurance company?
+Do you need to tell your insurance company that you’re pregnant?

 Related articles